pouchdb-community/worker-pouch/README.md

 Binary attachments
 ---

-Socket Pouch communicates using the normal Engine.io APIs like `send()` and `on('message')`.
+SocketPouch communicates using the normal Engine.io APIs like `send()` and `on('message')`.

 Normally it sends JSON text data, but in the case of attachments, binary data is sent.
-This means that Socket Pouch is actually more efficient than regular PouchDB replication, which (as of this writing) uses base64-string encoding to send attachments between the client and server.
+This means that SocketPouch is actually more efficient than regular PouchDB replication, which (as of this writing) uses base64-string encoding to send attachments between the client and server.

 Building
 ----